Teradata/covalent/src/platform/core/README.md

 `<md-nav-list list-items>` is used to include items in the left side list.
 `<list-toolbar-content>` is used to include items in the left side toolbar.
-`<nav-toolbar-content>` is used to include items in the right side toolbar.
+`<div nav-toolbar-content>` is used to include items in the right side toolbar.

 #### td-layout-card-over